 Cyberlaw, Government Law, Criminal Law, International Law

-A teacher’s manual for this product is available free of charge to educators and staff of degree-granting institutions.
-Please create an account or sign in to gain access to these materials.
-For more information about the Problem Solving Workshop at Harvard Law School contact the Case Studies Program at HLSCaseStudies@law.harvard.edu or 617-495-8689.
+A teacher’s manual for this product is available free of charge to educators and staff at non-profit institutions, and trainers.
+Please create an account or sign in with your credentials to gain access to these materials.
+For more information about the Problem Solving Workshop at Harvard Law School contact the Case Studies Program at HLSCaseStudies@law.harvard.edu or +1-617-495-8689.